igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 After this I decided that I needed data augmentation to be able to train over more epochs and a bit more complex network to handle a bit higher level of abstraction.
 This is where I tried different variations of AlexNet and came up with my final model.

 The data augmentation did a goob job to reduce overfitting and the CNN was able to continue learning (improving accuracy without overfitting) even after hundred epochs.
-I am pretty sure I got around 97% accuracy on the test set after 300 epochs on an unrecorded run trained on my GTX 1070 graphic card and there were still no signs of overfitting.
+I got around 97% accuracy on the test set after 300 epochs on an unrecorded run trained on my GTX 1070 graphic card and there were still no signs of overfitting.
 This means there is a good possibility that accuracy could have been improved further by just training for more epochs (while the learning curve was getting steeper and steeper after 100 epochs).

 Things to try in further work would be other kinds of data augmentation (e.g. zca whitening) and balancing the dataset across the different classes.
 It seems that the balancing of the classes via data augmentation by itself can improve accuracy by one or several points (percent).

 Convolutional Neural Networks work well for computer vision problems since the shared weights help to learn aspect of objects which are independent of the position where they appear in the image.
 An aspect that still is to be improved is introducing rotation independence to CNN's.
-This might be the reason why this other student has come up with 99.6% test accuracy using CNN and [Spatial Transformation](https://github.com/hello2all/GTSRB_Keras_STN).
-His approach looks very promising and it is something I sure want to play with in the future.
+This approach is the one to achieve state-of-the-art accuracy (>99% test accuracy) using CNN and [Spatial Transformation](https://papers.nips.cc/paper/5854-spatial-transformer-networks.pdf).
+The methods used in the paper look very promising and it is something I sure want to play with in the future.